John GOODENOUGH, et al.

 >and/or (Cs(OH)x)<1-x>.

-[0062] According to a fourth embodiment, D, the diclosure provides
+[0062] According to a fourth embodiment, D, the diclosure

-additional embodiments, electrolytes and dielectrics including
+provides, in additional embodiments, electrolytes and

-this water-solvated glass/amorphous solid
+dielectrics including this water-solvated glass/amorphous solid

-[0063] According to a fifth embodiment, E, the disclousre provides
+[0063] According to a fifth embodiment, E, the disclousre

-a paste or slurry including the dried water-solvated
+provides a paste or slurry including the dried water-solvated

-glass/amorphous solid of embodiment D, wherein the paste or slurry
+glass/amorphous solid of embodiment D, wherein the paste or

-includes particles of the water-solvated glass/amorphous solid in
+slurry includes particles of the water-solvated glass/amorphous

-or printing.
+vapor deposition, or printing.

-[0064] Accoridng to a sixth embodiment, F, the disclosure provides
+[0064] Accoridng to a sixth embodiment, F, the disclosure

-and/or polymer may not be allowed to evaporate.
+ionic liquid, and/or polymer may not be allowed to evaporate.

 [0065] According to a seventh embodiment, G, the disclosure